dot-pal/pal-homepage/docs/02_funding/06_bug_bounty.md

 ---
 title: Bug Bounty
-description: Bug bounty refund program for Polkadot-SDK chains secured by Polkadot
+description: Bug Bounty Reimbursement Program for Polkadot-SDK chains secured by Polkadot
 ---

 PAL can provide reimbursement for bug bounty programs run by chains built on Polkadot-SDK which are secured by Polkadot.